microsoft/onnxruntime/docs/how-to/quantization.md

 #### AVX512
 U8S8 is much faster, but may suffer saturation issue.
 - Performance
-U8S8 can only do twice mul/adds per instruction as much as U8U8.
-Typically U8S8 sequence ends up winning, can be twice as fast as u8u8.
+U8S8 can do twice as many mul/adds per instruction compared to U8U8 so can be twice as fast.
 - Accuracy
 Same as the AVX2 because of VPMADDUBSW.
-Needs to ure reduce_range if accuracy is not good enough.
+Needs to use reduce_range if accuracy is not good enough.

 #### VNNI
 No difference.